Training for an Aerobic Test

 • 800 metres - 3 minutes recovery between each repetition

-When you are able to complete the number of repetitions of the required distance all in the required time with the given recovery time, only then, move onto the next session.
+When you can complete the number of repetitions of the required distance in the required time with the given recovery time, move on to the next session.

 The speed session calculator below will determine your required pace for 200, 400, 600 and 800 metres and the number of repetitions for each speed endurance session.